A scientific paper, Status of Danaus plexippus in Arizona, that reports the findings of the first ten years of the Southwest

 What Have We Learned So Far?

-Since 2004, they have tagged thousands of monarch butterflies in Arizona.
+Since 2004, they have tagged thousands of monarch butterflies throughout the Southwest.
 Through recoveries, we now know that

 some of these monarchs flew to